Tēnā koutou i roto i ngā āhuatanga i te wā

-I am very pleased to announce that the Spirit of Service Awards and Public Service Day Awards 2020 are now open for nominations.
+I’m pleased to announce entries for the 2021 Spirit of Service Awards are now open through to Monday 31 May.

 Hei konā mai i roto i ngā mihi!